hossein1387/BARVINN/docs/examples.rst

 - An output hex file `output.hex`

 The generated MVU configurations can be used to write a program to configure MVU csrs.
 The weight hex file can be directly used in simulation using `$readmemh` to write into MVU weight rams.
-For verification and testing the correctness of of our design, we run the model through `OnnxRuntime` engine to capture the execution time and output results.
-However, since `OnnxRuntime` support only 8 bit operation, the MVU results might not be the same as `OnnxRuntime` so for now we use 8 bit precision on MVU.
+For verification and testing the correctness of our design, we run the model through `OnnxRuntime` engine to capture the execution time and output results.
+However, since `OnnxRuntime` supports only 8-bit operation, the MVU results might not be the same as `OnnxRuntime` so for now we use 8 bit precision on MVU.

 .. code:: c